Hunters are Gamechangers

 If you don’t have it already, install the iHunter Alberta app on your smartphone.
 Already have it?
 Perfect!

 Next, simply click the and follow the prompts to sign up.
-Let ABHuntLog run in the background for the duration of each hunting, scouting, or recreational trip.
 While you're out, you can keep track of the wildlife you observe in ABHuntLog or do this at the end of your outing.
-You can enter information including species, sex, and age of the major ungulates, bears, coyotes, wolves, waterfowl, and some upland birds.
+You can enter information including species, sex, and age of the major ungulates, carnivores (bear, cougar, coyote, wolf), other mammals (wild boar, rabbits/hares), waterfowl, and some upland game birds.
 For details on how to use the dashboard and further benefits to you, check out our easy FAQ.